Thedrunkenbrick/BotPlaysWiki/Explanations/Background-Pokemon.md

 ### April Fools

-During april fools, cakes will replace the background pokemon list with the april fools sprites from the showdown list.
+During april fools, Cakes will replace the background pokemon list with the april fools sprites from the showdown list.

 ## Ineteractions